jcalabres/dotfiles/README.md

 My custom configurations and environment.

-The installation is compatible in bothi, macOS and Linux.
+The installation is compatible in both, macOS and Linux.

 # Configurations